 Through the MDGs, the world has pledged:

-Around the world, 1.2 billion people are living in extreme poverty (earning less than $1.25 a day) and nearly one in eight people goes to bed hungry every night.Video
+Around the world, 1 billion people are living in extreme poverty (earning less than $1.25 a day) and nearly one in nine people goes to bed hungry every night.Video

 Around the world, women are bearing the brunt of extreme poverty and disease.
 Women work longer hours earning less money, have fewer educational and political opportunities and are more vulnerable to failures of weak health systems and diseases like HIV/AIDS than their male counterparts.Video

-Last year, an estimated 287,000 mothers died from pregnancy-related causes, and millions more suffer from complications resulting in illness and injury.Video
+In 2013, an estimated 289,000 mothers died from pregnancy-related causes, and millions more suffer from complications resulting in illness and injury.Video

-Although HIV/AIDS, tuberculosis (TB) and malaria are preventable and treatable, they are three of the world's most devastating diseases, killing approximately 9,000 people die every day - nearly two-thirds of whom are living in sub-Saharan Africa.Video
+Although HIV/AIDS, tuberculosis (TB) and malaria are preventable and treatable, they are three of the world's most devastating diseases, killing over 8,000 people die every day - nearly half of whom are living in sub-Saharan Africa.Video

 Success in achieving the MDGs requires a new compact of global cooperation through which developing countries and donor governments prioritize development and build a sustainable and accountable system to support it.
 While some countries have made ambitious commitments in the past few years many commitments have yet to be fulfilled.